-Working at shell prompt is an essential task for any Linux system administration.
-However many newcomers find it difficult to work at bash prompt.
+Working at the shell prompt is an essential task for any Linux system administration.
+However many newcomers find it difficult to work at the bash prompt.
 Here are some tricks to speed up your work.

-CTRL+L : Clear the screen
+CTRL-l : Clear the screen.

-CTRL+C : Cancel command
+CTRL-c : Cancel command.

-CTRL+Z : Suspend command
+CTRL-z : Suspend command.

 $ daet

-$ daet [CTRL+T]
+$ daet [Hit CTRL+t]

 $ date